danielkueffer/filehosting-tool/README.md

 # Filehosting-Tool

-A Java based "Dropbox" like clone to manage files online
+A Java EE 7 based "Dropbox" like clone to manage files online

 ## Features